Skip to content

 What counts as a configuration item

-A CI is any component worth tracking in its own right.
+A configuration item (CI) is any component worth tracking in its own right.
 Typical examples:

 • Hardware CIs - servers, switches, firewalls, storage arrays, end-user devices